arif-desu/Lyra/docs/Thejas32.md

 Counter starts with the value 0xFFFFFFFF and counts down to 0.
 Alternatively, a value can be loaded into the TIMER_LOAD register can timer starts counting down from this value.

-When the count reaches zero, 0x00000000, an interrupt is generated and the counter wraps around to 0xFFFFFFFF irrespective of the value in the TIMER_LOAD register.
+When the count reaches zero (0x00000000), an interrupt is generated and the counter wraps around to 0xFFFFFFFF irrespective of the value in the TIMER_LOAD register.

 If the counter is disabled by clearing the TIMER_CTRL_EN bit in the Timer Control Register, the counter halts and holds its current value.
 If the counter is re-enabled again then the counter continues decrementing from the current value.